MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. After creating your inbound NSG rule, select **Outbound security rules**.

-1. Notice the **AllowInternetOutboundRule** rule.
+1. Notice the **AllowInternetOutBound** rule.
 Also notice the rule cannot be deleted and the priority is 65001.

 1. Select **+ Add** and then configure an outbound rule that denies access to the internet.
 When you are finished, select **Add**.